The Dirty Truth About Hand Dryers

 But, if you can, avoid high-speed jet air dryers in public restrooms.
 Research shows that they spread — rather than remove — germs.
 The same is true to a lesser extent for warm air dryers.

 “We often say that handwashing is the key to preventing the spread of illness.
 But wet hands increase the risk of transmitting bacteria, so drying is an equally important step in prevention,” says urgent care specialist Theresa Lash-Ritter, MD.

 The healthcare and food industries are obsessed with hand hygiene.
 That’s because in a hospital, transmitting viruses and bacteria can mean life or death.
 And in a restaurant or on a cruise ship, foodborne illnesses like e. coli and norovirus can make people severely and even critically ill.

-In a new study, microbiologists at the University of Westminster in London compared jet air dryers to warm air dryers and paper towels.
+In one study, microbiologists compared jet air dryers to warm air dryers and paper towels.
 What they found was disturbing:

 The way each method works helps to explain the results.
 Jet air dryers force air out sideways at ultrahigh speeds.
 Warm air dryers work by evaporation.
 Paper towels absorb water.

 “Drying your hands with paper towels not only dries them faster, but the friction also dislodges bacteria to leave them cleaner,” notes Dr. Lash-Ritter.